 - the receivable was cancelled by the creditor during bankruptcy or liquidation proceedings or during a debt consolidation with local governments,

-- there are no funds for the receivable according to the written declaration (statement) issued by the liquidator, provided that at least 2 years have elapsed since the start of the liquidation,
+- there are no funds for the receivable according to the written declaration (statement) issued by the liquidator, provided that at least two years have elapsed since the start of the liquidation,

 - the receivable is not covered by the asset(s) received at a value specified in the proposal for the distribution of assets upon conclusion of the liquidation or debt consolidation procedure.